 Frigga Haug (Germany, 1937) is a German socialist-feminist sociologist and philosopher.
 She studied sociology and philosophy at the Free University of Berlin (Germany).
 In 1963, she interrupted her studies to move to Cologne and give birth to a daughter, but in 1971 she graduated in sociology, and in 1976 gained a PhD in sociology and social psychology.

 Haug’s magazine Das Argument grew out of her opposition to nuclear rearmament.
-She joined the Socialist German Student Union (SDS) in protest at the Vietnam War, and also developed a feminist perspective.
+In protest at the Vietnam War she joined the Socialist German Student Union (SDS), and she also developed a feminist perspective while she participated in different socialist women’s groups.
 In 1988 she founded the book imprint Adiadne.

-- Kritik der Rollentheorie und ihrer Anwendung in der bürgerlichen deutschen Soziologie [Critique of role theory and its application in bourgeois German sociology].
-Frankfurt: Fischer, 1972.
+> Kritik der Rollentheorie und ihrer Anwendung in der bürgerlichen deutschen Soziologie (Fischer, 1972)